Report to Canadians: Investing in our coasts through the Oceans Protection Plan

 - reduce the hazards to navigation, human life and the environment

 - enhanced our response capacity for marine incidents by staffing 24/7 personnel and implemented an incident command system

-- modernized infrastructure at 100 of Canada’s marine communications and traffic services remote sites located across Canada, to provide better coverage and communications with mariners in remote areas
+- modernized infrastructure at 100 marine communications and traffic services remote sites located across Canada, to provide better coverage and communications with mariners in remote areas

-- opened new Coast Guard Search and Rescue stations in Victoria, British Columbia and St. Anthony, Newfoundland and Labrador
+- opened new Canadian Coast Guard search and rescue stations in Victoria, British Columbia and St. Anthony, Newfoundland and Labrador

-- reopened the Coast Guard’s Maritime Rescue Sub-Centre in St. John’s to better coordinate the on-the-water response to marine incidents in the area and provide additional capacity for search and rescue
+- reopened the Canadian Coast Guard’s Maritime Rescue Sub-Centre in St. John’s, Newfoundland to better coordinate on-the-water responses to marine incidents

 - opened a new seasonal Inshore Rescue Boat Station in Rankin Inlet, Nunavut, to expand local search and rescue coverage and reduce response times to incidents in local waters.
-This is the first station that will be run by Indigenous students hired by the Canadian Coast Guard
+This is the first station to be staffed by Indigenous students hired by the Canadian Coast Guard

 As well, we have: